We conduct research that contributes to assuring the social and economic sustainability of the welfare society

 A section of the ROCKWOOL Foundation Research Unit is physically located in Berlin.
 The new section is under the day-to-day management of Professor Christian Dustmann and has its own, independent profile.

-While the research unit in Copenhagen focuses in particular on challenges facing the Danish welfare state, the unit in Berlin places greater emphasis on challenges pertaining to international conditions, such as future trade links with Asia and how these may affect welfare for all EU citizens.
-One highly prioritised area comprises the challenges to the welfare state arising from international migration.
+While the research unit in Copenhagen focuses in particular on challenges facing the Danish welfare society, the unit in Berlin places greater emphasis on challenges pertaining to international conditions, such as future trade links with Asia and how these may affect welfare for all EU citizens.
+One highly prioritised area comprises the challenges to the welfare society arising from international migration.

 Seminars